 - can see blood in their pee

-Your doctor or nurse may offer self-care advice and recommend taking a painkiller.
+- offer self-care advice and recommend taking a painkiller

-It's important to finish the whole course of antibiotics, even if you start to feel better.
+It's important to take all the medicine you're prescribed, even if you start to feel better.

-If your UTI comes back after treatment, you may have a urine test and be prescribed different antibiotics.
+If your UTI comes back after treatment, or you have 2 UTIs in 6 months, a GP may: